sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 - dataTableUri
 - settings
 - analyticsProjectAttributes (all analytics attributes can be changed, except analytics project ID)

-Note that updating any of these fields via this endpoint will not result in the project being re-run.
-The retrain action should be used to modify settings, attributes, and data.

 List of parameters that cannot be updated.
 Any changes are ignored.